hybridsjs/hybrids/docs/getting-started.md

 if (import.meta.hot) import.meta.hot.accept();
 ```

-If the entry point imports files that do not support HMR, you can place the above snippet in a module where you define your web components. (where `define` method from the library is used).
+If the entry point imports files that do not support HMR, you can place the above snippet in a module where you define your web components (where the `define` method from the library is used).

 ## Browser Support

-The library source code uses ES modules and currently supported JavaScript syntax by all of the major browsers.
+The library source code uses ES modules and JavaScript syntax currently supported by all major browsers.
 You can use hybrids in all modern browsers without code transpilation and bundling.

 ## Debug Mode

-The library provides the debug mode used by some of the modules.
+The library provides a debug mode used by some of the modules.
 Usually, it enables additional logging and error messages.
-To enable it, run `debug()` function before any other code.
-It is advised to protect the debug mode from the production environment by running it conditionally (according to your application setup)
+To enable it, run the `debug()` function before any other code.
+It is advised to protect the debug mode from the production environment by running it conditionally (according to your application setup).

 ```javascript
 import { debug } from 'hybrids';